radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 *Directory Manager Account*
 The directory manager (cn=directory manager by default) is the super user for the directory and this account is defined during the RadiantOne install.
 For details on defining this account, see the Environment Operations Center Guide.

 The super user is the only user that can log into the Control Panel while RadiantOne is not running.
-When you log into the Control Panel with this user, you can perform any of the operations described in [Delegation Administration](#default-delegated-admin-roles).
+When you log into the Control Panel with this user, you can perform any of the operations described in [Delegated Administration](#default-delegated-admin-roles).
 Also, access permissions and password policies do not apply for this user.
 This safety measure prevents someone from accidentally denying the rights needed to access and manage the server.
 Access to this super user account should be limited.
-If you require many directory managers, add these as members to the [Directory Administrator Role](01-introduction.md#delegated-administration-roles) instead of having them all use the single super user account.
+If you require many directory managers, add these as members to the [Directory Administrator Role](#default-delegated-admin-roles) instead of having them all use the single super user account.

 The RadiantOne super user account is associated with an LDAP entry in the RadiantOne namespace located at: cn=Directory Manager,ou=RootUsers,cn=config.
 Cn=Directory Manager,ou=RootUsers,cn=config is authorized the same as cn=Directory Manager.